 T.C.
-Williams High School initially opened its doors in 1965, and graduated its first class in June 1967.
+Williams High School (renamed to Alexandria City High School in July 2021) initially opened its doors in 1965 and graduated its first class in June 1967.
 At the time, it was one of three public high schools along with George Washington High School and Francis C. Hammond High School.
 Parker-Gray High School, which served Black high school students from 1950 onward, had begun to phase out grades in the early 1960s.
 By 1964, its students had been integrated into other schools.

 Oral Histories from the City Archives